chiztechnology/Israel-Portfolio/README.md

 # Getting Started

-Click on the link bellow [or copy it and paste in your browser] to see my portfolio
+Click on the link below [or copy it and paste in your browser] to see my portfolio

 `https://chiztechnology.github.io/Israel-Portfolio/`